topofocus/active-orient/README.md

 in the bin-directory.

 »ORD« is the Database-Instance itself.
-A simple SQL-Query can executed providing a Block to »execute«
+A simple SQL-Query is submitted by providing a Block to »execute«
  ```ruby
  result =  ORD.execute { "select * from Stock" }
  ```